shameekagarwal/shameekagarwal.github.io/_posts/2025-08-26-high-level-design-iii.md

 - once the counter reaches the limit, discard the remaining requests for that window
 - disadvantage - significant bursts can occur. assume we are allowed 10 requests every 30 minutes. now, assume we receive 10 requests in 25-30 minutes, and 10 requests for 30-35 minutes. while all of them are permitted, we basically had 20 requests in 10 minutes, which is significantly higher than the allowed limit
 - "sliding window log algorithm" - it addresses the boundary problem we saw above
-- logs are kept sorted based on the timestamp
+- logs are kept sorted based on the timestamp - so, a linked list is enough to implement this
+- the idea is that we keep removing old requests that are at the head of the linked list, while we keep adding new requests to the tail of the linked list
 - e.g. a request arrives at 1.00pm. the window becomes 12.00 pm - 1.00 pm
 - another request arrives at 1.20pm. the window is updated to 12.20pm - 1.20pm, as the log size is less than the maximum rate limit, it is allowed
 - another request arrives at 1.45pm. the request is rejected, since the size becomes 3 which crosses the limit